 Volunteers arriving by public transportation can reach Syracuse, NY by train, bus or airplane.
 A Trailways bus runs twice daily from Syracuse to Pulaski, where we’re glad to pick visitors up.

 Work and daily schedule

 Monday through Saturday we start with morning prayer from 7 to 7:30.
 Breakfast is ready by 8, and after that we work until lunch at noon.
 In the afternoon we work from 2 until about 5.
-Supper is ready between 5:30 and 6.
+Supper is ready around 5 PM.
 After cleaning up, people may gather for a sunset walk or music or take time for their own pursuits.
 Much of the work during the months volunteers come to stay is in the garden.
 Help is also welcome with firewood processing, construction and building repair, landscaping, fencing, gathering forage to feed or dry, haying etc.

 Volunteers will also participate in other aspects of the community’s work as they are able and interested; this might include milking goats, canning and freezing vegetables, cooking and cleaning, welcoming and listening to guests etc. We want visitors to have opportunities to learn and do what interests them as well as help with whatever needs to be done.